SCP Principles

 SCP Types

-SCPs are classified into Huawei Cloud system-defined policies and custom policies, depending on who creates the policies.
+SCPs are classified as either system-defined policies or custom policies, depending on who creates them.

 System-defined policies refer to commonly used SCPs predefined by Huawei Cloud services for Organizations.
 An organization administrator can directly use these policies when attaching SCPs to OUs or accounts.
 Such policies cannot be modified.
-For details about the Huawei Cloud system-defined policies of all cloud services, see System-defined SCPs.
+For details about available SCP system policies, see System-defined SCPs.

-If Huawei Cloud system-defined policies cannot meet your requirements, you can use the management account to create and modify custom SCPs based on the actions supported by each service.
-Custom policies extend and supplement Huawei Cloud system-defined policies.
+If system-defined policies cannot meet your requirements, you can use the management account to create and modify custom SCPs based on the actions supported by each service.
+Custom policies extend and supplement system-defined policies.
 You can create custom policies for Organizations in a policy editor or JSON view.

 SCP Effects on Permissions